Barcode Embeddings for Metric Graphs: Background

 \subsubsection{Dictionary}

 An explicit dictionary between geometric features in a Reeb graph and the points in its extended persistence diagram is given in \cite{reebgraphdistance}.
 We recall it here.\\

-A \emph{downfork} is a point $v \in X$ together with a pair of adjacent directions along which $f$ is decreasing (if $v$ is a leaf vertex one direction suffices), and an \emph{upfork} is a point $u \in X$ together with a pair of adjacent directions along which $f$ is increasing (if $v$ is a leaf vertex, one direction suffices here too).
+A \emph{downfork} is a point $v \in X$ together with a pair of adjacent directions along which $f$ is locally decreasing (if $v$ is a leaf vertex one direction suffices), and an \emph{upfork} is a point $u \in X$ together with a pair of adjacent directions along which $f$ is locally increasing (if $v$ is a leaf vertex, one direction suffices here too).
 We distinguish between two types of downforks: \emph{ordinary} downforks where the two adjacent directions sit in different connected components of the sublevelset $f^{-1}((-\infty, f(v)])$, and \emph{essential} downforks where they are in the same connected component.
-There is a similar dichotomy for upforks.
-An ordinary downfork $v$ is paired with two local minima of $f$ in the following way.
-The two adjacent directions sit in distinct connected components $C_1$ and $C_2$, and for $(X,f)$ of Morse type these have unique minima $x_1$ and $x_2$.
-Suppose that $f(x_1) < f(x_2)$.
-Then this pairing corresponds to the point $(f(x_2),f(v))$ in the zero-dimensional persistence diagram, as the connected components born at height $f(x_2)$ merges into the one born at $f(x_1)$ at $f(v)$.
-An identical procedure for $(X,-f)$ will see a pairing of ordinary upforks with maxima that give rise to intervals in the relative part of the persistent homology.
-Lastly, there is a pairing of essential downforks with essential upforks.
-An essential downfork at $v$ corresponds to an point of the form $(f(v), \cdot)$ in the extended part of persistence diagram.
-Consider the set $S$ of paths $\gamma$ in the sublevel set $f^{-1}((-\infty, f(v)])$ terminating at either end at the two downfork directions adjacent to $v$.
-To each such path $\gamma$ we can associate the quantity $\min f(\gamma)$, and so consider the subset $S' \subset S$ of paths which maximize the quantity $\min f(\gamma)$.
-For each such path, the minimum value of $f$ is achieved at an essential upfork $w$, and $f(w)$ is the death time of the point $(\cdot, f(v))$.
-This pairing of $v$ with $w$ is not exclusive, in the sense that there may be different paths $\gamma$ maximizing $\min f(\gamma)$, and their corresponding upforks $w$ may be distinct.
-However, the resulting interval is well-defined, as all the upforks $w$ have the same $f$-value.
-Moreover, every essential upfork $w$ shows up in such a pairing, which can be found by considering $w$ as a downfork in $(X,-f)$ and applying the pairing procedure described above.\\
+There is a similar dichotomy for upforks, giving four types of forks in total.\\

+We now identify the eight kinds of endpoints appearing in the extended persistence diagram of a Reeb graph.
+In $H_{0}$ there are only two kinds of points: ordinary and extended, as new connected components do not appear in the relative part of the filtration.
+In $H_{1}$ there are only relative and extended points, as the lack of $2$-dimensional faces in our Reeb graph means that no cycle dies in ordinary homology.
+Each such point has two endpoints, a birth and a death time, giving a total of eight types of endpoints.\\

-Thus we have the following dictionary.
-Note that the dictionary does not promise a canonical or unique assignment of a downfork or upfork to an interval in the persistence diagram, nor vice versa.
-Rather, it is meant to assert that the existence of certain intervals guarantees the existence of certain downforks or upforks, and vice versa. \\
+Thus, we have the dictionary prescribed in Table \ref{tab:dict}.
+Note that this dictionary does not promise a canonical or unique assignment of a downfork or upfork to an endpoint in the persistence diagram, nor vice versa.
+Rather, it is meant to assert that the existence of certain endpoints in the persistence diagram guarantees the existence of certain downforks or upforks.
+See Figure \ref{fig:persexample} for an illustration of this pairing for a particular graph.
+Readers can find more details in \cite{reebgraphdistance}.